Morphisms on the modular curve $X_0(p)$ and degree $6$ points: Abstract

 \section{Abstract}

 Let $p$ be a prime.
-We study the morphisms $f:X_0(p)_\Q \to Y$, where $Y/\Q$ is a curve of genus $\geq2$.
-We prove that for $p<\computationbound$ such an $f$ must be isomorphic to the quotient map $X_0(p)\to X_0^+(p)$.
-This allows us to classify all points of degree $\leq 25$ on $X_0(p)$ that come from a map to some curve of genus $\geq 2$.
-As an application, we were able to determine all curves $X_0(p)$ with infinitely many points of degree $6$ over $\Q$, continuing the previous results on small degree points on $X_0(N)$.
+We study non-constant morphisms $f:X_0(p)_\Q \to Y$, where $Y/\Q$ is a curve of genus $\geq 2$.
+We prove that for $p<\computationbound$ such an $f$ of degree $d>1$ must be isomorphic to the quotient map $X_0(p)\to X_0^+(p)$.
+Supported by computational and theoretical evidence, we also conjecture that this is true for all primes $p$.

+These results allow us to classify all points of degree $\leq 25$ on $X_0(p)$ that come from a map to some curve of genus $\geq 2$.
+As an application, we were able to determine all curves $X_0(p)$ with infinitely many points of degree $6$ over $\Q$ except for $p=193$, continuing the previous results on small degree points on $X_0(N)$.

 \subjclass{11G18, 11G30, 14H30, 14H51} \keywords{Modular curves, Elliptic curves, Gonality, Density degree}